SHI-Labs/SGL-Retinal-Vessel-Segmentation/README.md

 <div align="center">
   <img src="figs/syn.png" width="100%">
   Vessel label erasing process.
-Given the complete label map, we compute the skeleton of the vessels, and dilate the vessel skeleton to mask by drawing the polylines with width t.
-We then rank the vessel segments by their approximated thickness, and include the thick vessels according to ratio r.
-The second row shows one instance of label erasing with r from 1 to 0.3.
 </div>

 ## Quantitative Results on DRIVE and CHASE w/ or w.o./ Noisy Labels
 <div align="center">
   <img src="figs/sgl.png" width="100%">
-  The performance of the model in the simulated training set with label noise ratio $r=[1, 0.9, 0.7, 0.5]$.
-The proposed SGL learning scheme overall improves the robustness in all $K$.
-Left two columns: DICE and AUC scores on DRIVE.
-Right two columns: on CHASE$\_$DB1 dataset.
+  The proposed SGL learning scheme overall improves the robustness in all k.
 </div>
 Erasing some vessel labels in the training set will drastically degrade the system performance, while the SGL learning scheme overall improves the robustness on both datasets.
 Among all the metrics, AUC does not relate to the thresholding method, indicating a better ability of the model segmenting vessel pixels.